History of Keralam: Mahabali

 Perhaps the most famous festival of Kerala, Onam, is deeply rooted in Kerala traditions.
 Onam is associated with the legendary king Mahabali (Maveli), who according to tradition and Puranas, ruled the Earth and several other planetary systems from Kerala.
 His entire kingdom was then a land of immense prosperity and happiness.
 However, Mahabali was tricked into giving up his rule, and was thus overthrown by Vamana (Thrikkakkarayappan), the fifth Avatar (earthly incarnation) of Lord Vishnu.
 He was banished from the Earth to rule over one of the netherworld (Patala) planets called Sutala by Vamana.
 Mahabali comes back to visit Kerala every year on the occasion of Onam.

 Other texts

 The oldest of all the Puranas, the Matsya Purana, sets the story of the Matsya Avatar (fish incarnation) of Lord Vishnu, in the Western Ghats.
 The earliest Sanskrit text to mention Kerala by name as Cherapadah is the Aitareya Aranyaka, a late Vedic work on philosophy.
 It is also mentioned in both the Ramayana and the Mahabharata.

 Parasurama and Cenkuttuvan

-There are legends dealing with the origins of Kerala geographically and culturally.
+There are legends dealing with the origins of Keralam geographically and culturally.
 One such legend is the retrieval of Kerala from the sea, by Parasurama, a warrior sage.
 It proclaims that Parasurama, an Avatar of Mahavishnu, threw His battle axe into the sea.
 As a result, the land of Kerala arose, and thus was reclaimed from the waters.
 This legend shares parallels with an earlier legend where Chera King Vel Kezhu Kuttavan, who when enraged, threw his axe into the sea and caused it to retreat.